takahe-linux/pkgs/README.md

 Since I have no working bootloader, testing is a little difficult...

-I plan to upload a working system image to Bitbucket, but only once I've completed a bootloader and an init system (ie generally made a sane system).
+I plan to upload a working system image to Bitbucket, but only once I've added a bootloader and generally made a working system.

 Until then, I am using the kernel and append options for qemu to test images.